Debian/apt/README.md

 APT
 ===

-apt is the main commandline package manager for Debian and its derivatives.
+apt is the main command-line package manager for Debian and its derivatives.
-It provides commandline tools for searching and managing as well as querying information about packages as well as low-level access to all features provided by the libapt-pkg and libapt-inst libraries which higher-level package managers can depend upon.
+It provides command-line tools for searching and managing as well as querying information about packages as well as low-level access to all features provided by the libapt-pkg and libapt-inst libraries which higher-level package managers can depend upon.